12D44380-C3FD-430A-963A972FFFBDF951

 Spark and Catalyst Propositions

-Accepted propositions in these categories will receive funding to begin work on the idea.
-A follow-up report will be due within one month of the proposition being implemented, addressing the Intended Outcomes of the “What If” Initiative.
-Follow-up reports must be submitted before the end of the funding period (see Funding Guidelines).
+Accepted proposals in these categories will receive funding to begin work on the idea.
+A follow-up report will be due within one month of the proposals being implemented, addressing the Intended Outcomes of the “What If” Initiative.
+Follow-up reports must be submitted before the end of the funding period.

 Transformational Propositions

-Accepted propositions will be invited to two workshops and a presentation of the proposition in the spring and fall of 2025.
-Workshops for selected propositions will focus on developing areas related to the Proposal Evaluation criteria, which will be shared when the Call for Proposals opens.
+Accepted proposals will be invited to two workshops and a presentation of the proposal in the spring and fall of 2025.
+Workshops for selected proposals will focus on developing areas related to the Proposal Evaluation criteria, which will be shared when the Call for Proposals opens.

 Transformational Proposition Development Workshop #1